rchillyard/TableParser/README.md

     case class Production(country: String, budget: Option[Int], gross: Int, title_year: Int)

-In this case, some of the movies do not have a budget provided.
+In this example, some movies do not have a budget provided.
 All you have to do is declare it optional in the case class and _TableParser_ will specify it as _Some(x)_ if valid, else _None_.

 ## Example: Submissions